ckelsoe/obsidian-shell-path-copy/README.md

    * "Shell Path Copy: Copy as Windows path" (shown when set to "both" or "Windows only")
    * "Shell Path Copy: Copy as absolute path" (Desktop only)
    * "Shell Path Copy: Copy as file:// URL" (Desktop only)
+   * "Shell Path Copy: Copy as Obsidian URL" (when enabled in settings)
    * "Shell Path Copy: Copy as markdown link" (when enabled in settings)
 4. The path of the currently active file (or focused file in the explorer) will be copied.